mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 For the use of this application, trade data of the commodities of interest, i.e., potential carriers of the pests under assessment, are required.
 The required trade data are:

-- Total quantity of commodity from third countries imported by the countries of interest.
+- $ExtraTotal$: Total quantity of commodity from third countries imported by the countries of interest.
-- Quantity of commodity from third countries where the pest is present imported by the countries of interest.
+- $ExtraPest$: Quantity of commodity from third countries where the pest under assessment is present imported by the countries of interest.
-- Quantity of commodity imported between the countries of interest.
+- $Intra$: Quantity of commodity traded between the countries of interest.
-- Quantity of commodity produced in the countries of interest.
+- $IP$: Quantity of commodity produced in the countries of interest.

 All the trade data required can be accessed through the [Eurostat database](https://ec.europa.eu/eurostat/data/database).